 We are a developmental stage pharmaceutical company, incorporated on December 1, 2000 as a wholly-owned subsidiary of Novogen Limited, an Australian Company.
 We commenced operation in May 2002 and our business purpose is the development and commercialization of drugs for the treatment of cancer.
 We are presently engaged in the clinical development and commercialization of a drug candidate called phenoxodiol, which we believe may have broad application against a wide range of cancers.
-Phenoxodiol appears to target a number of key components involved in cancer cell survival and proliferation based on the emerging field of signal transduction regulation, with little or no effect on normal cells.
+Phenoxodiol appears to target a number of key components involved in cancer cell survival and proliferation based on the emerging field of signal transduction regulation, with little or no effect on normal cells detected in pre-clinical testing.

-Novogen Limited, an Australian company publicly traded on the Nasdaq National Market, owns approximately 86.9% of our outstanding common stock.
-We were incorporated as a separate subsidiary of Novogen to focus on the development and commercialization of drugs for the treatment of cancer and were not incorporated primarily as a finance vehicle.
-In contrast, Novogen has a broader business focus which, in addition to the business conducted by us includes a consumer health division that focuses on the development of a range of non prescription products for the health needs of both men and women and a pharmaceutical division which focuses on the development of prescription drugs.
-We were established by Novogen to advance Novogen's research on one specific degenerative disease, cancer.
+Novogen Limited, an Australian company publicly traded on the Australian Stock Exchange and the Nasdaq National Market, owns approximately 86.9% of our outstanding common stock.
+We were incorporated as a separate subsidiary of Novogen to focus on the development and commercialization of drugs for the treatment of cancer.
+In contrast, Novogen has a broader business focus which, in addition to the business conducted by us, includes a consumer health division that focuses on the development of a range of non-prescription products for the health needs of both men and women and a pharmaceutical division which focuses on the development of prescription drugs.
 We believe that Novogen's corporate structure, with us functioning as a corporate entity separate from Novogen's other lines of business, has provided us with: